loudifier/chirplab/ROADMAP.md

     - [ ] Fixed window impulse response/energy time curve visualizer GUI
     - [ ] Option for windowing GUI elements to express times in distance (probably only meters for simplicity)
 - [x] Harmonic Distortion
-    - [ ] Option to set parameters of reference fundamental frequency response measurement parameters (e.g. use raw or fixed window for faster processing)
+    - [ ] Option to set fundamental frequency response measurement parameters (e.g. use raw or fixed window for faster processing)
     - [ ] Experiment with adaptive windowing and/or add parameters for harmonic impulse windowing (likely very slow)
     - [ ] Experiment with loudness frequency weighting to to see if a hearing model approach can produce better estimates for distortion audibility
 - [x] Phase Response and Group Delay